cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 in [@Naming].

-Elliptic curve points in this document are represented in extended Edwards coordinates in the (x, y, z, t) format [@Twisted].
-Field elements are values modulo p, the Curve25519 prime `2^255 - 19`, as specified in Section 4.1 of [@RFC7748].
+Elliptic curve points in this document are represented in extended Edwards coordinates in the `(x, y, z, t)` format [@Twisted].
+Field elements are values modulo p, the Curve25519 prime 2^255 - 19, as specified in Section 4.1 of [@RFC7748].
 All formulas specify field operations unless otherwise noted.

-The | symbol represents a constant-time logical OR.
+The `|` symbol represents a constant-time logical OR.

 <reference anchor='Twisted' target='https://eprint.iacr.org/2008/522'>
     <front>